 You can read more about our work on this issue by visiting patagonia.com (www.patagonia.com/blog/tag/microfibers).
 As always, let us know if you have questions about these guidelines or anything about your gear.
 Thanks for your support!

 In the coming weeks, Patagonia will begin offering customers in the United States and Europe an inexpensive new hand- and machine-washing bag that acts as a microfiber filter between your synthetic clothing and the drain.
-The Guppy Friend will be sold (at cost) in Patagonia retail stores and online throughout the United States and Europe starting in the coming weeks.
+The Guppy Friend will be sold in Patagonia retail stores and online throughout the United States and Europe starting in the coming weeks.
 In Patagonia’s internal testing, its use resulted in a significant reduction in microfiber mass making its way into the wastewater stream.